The Illusion of Thinking Isn’t the Threat. The Absence of Judgment Is.

 We didn’t just build a model problem.

-That’s why I built Thinking OS™.
+That’s why we built Thinking OS™.

 Reasoning ≠ Judgment